 Despite his advocacy for the mainstream adoption of Bitcoin, Saylor is not against regulations.
 He strongly believes that proper regulations are mandatory for the corporate adoption of bitcoin and that it will help legitimize the cryptocurrency industry by encouraging more institutional investors to participate.

 According to the bitcoin bull (as he is sometimes called), Michael Saylor, bitcoin appears to be more compelling as a store-of-value as compared to other traditional stores of value like gold.
 This might be because bitcoin, as well as other leading cryptocurrencies, yield higher returns than traditional assets like gold.
 Another important factor that goes in favor of bitcoin is that bitcoin serves as a perfect hedge against inflation when compared to gold, as it has a finite supply that is capped at 21 million.

-As more firms like MicroStrategy come forward to increase their bitcoin holdings, more and more institutional investors would start showing interest in Bitcoins, which will lead the cryptocurrency to soar high, well above its bullish momentum.
+As more firms like MicroStrategy come forward to increase their bitcoin holdings, more and more institutional investors would start showing interest in Bitcoins, which will lead the cryptocurrency to soar high, well above its bullish momentum as per BTC predictions.